felixblanke/devcontainers_template/README.md

   host uid is 1000.
 - Rebuilding: `--remove-existing-container` recreates the container;
   `--build-no-cache` rebuilds the image.
-Named volumes survive both — use `docker volume rm agents-claude agents-codex agents-history ml-caches` to really reset state (costs a re-login).
+Named volumes survive both — use *(host)* `docker volume rm agents-claude agents-codex agents-history ml-caches` to really reset state (costs a re-login).
 Feature/CLI caches live in `~/.devcontainer` and `~/.cache/devcontainercli`.

 ## What persists across a rebuild